dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T1378: Success should focus on social impact, not just wealth.
+### T1378: Success should be measured by community impact, not just wealth.

 |Support|
 |---|